uwdata/mosaic/docs/api/spec/parser-generators.md

 The supported _options_ are:

 - _api_: A [vgplot API context](../vgplot/context) to use.
 By default, a new API context is created that uses the global `Coordinator` and a new, empty `namedPlots` map.
-- _activeParams_: A `Map` from parameter names to live Param or Selection instances.
+- _params_: A `Map` from parameter names to live Param or Selection instances.
 The default is an empty map.
 A pre-populated map can be provided to reuse params across specifications.
 - _baseURL_: The base URL (default `null`) from which to load data files.

 The fulfilled value of the returned Promise is an object with the following properties: